By the trade,

 To claim arbitration, a party must give simultaneous written notice to the other party and the Federation detailing the name of the appointed arbitrator and the nature of the dispute.
 This must be done within a certain time limit, which can be found in the Rules of Arbitration and Appeal document.

 We have answered commonly asked questions on our FAQs page

 The benefits of using the FOSFA arbitration service

 The Domicile Clause of FOSFA Contracts determines that the parties are deemed to have entered into terms as though they were made in England and in consequence English Law applies to the terms agreed upon.
 Contracts that refer to other domiciles and different laws, and arbitration would follow a different path.

-The Arbitration Act 1996 is the statutory authority for arbitration practices in England and the Act recognises that institution arbitration follows on where an arbitration agreement exists in the terms of business between parties.
+The Arbitration Act 1996 is the statutory authority for arbitration practices in England and it recognises that institution arbitration follows where an arbitration agreement exists in the terms of business between parties.